-Nissan's Ghosn arrested in Japan for alleged financial misconduct
+Nissan to oust Ghosn after arrest for alleged financial misconduct

 The Asahi newspaper reported on its website that prosecutors had begun searching the offices of Nissan’s headquarters and other locations on Monday evening.

-Spokesmen for Renault and the Renault-Nissan-Mitsubishi Motors alliance did not immediately return calls and messages seeking comment on the arrest reports.

 Brazilian-born, of Lebanese descent and a French citizen, Ghosn began his career at Michelin in France, moving on to Renault.
 He joined Nissan in 1999 after Renault bought a controlling stake and became its CEO in 2001.
-Ghosn remained in that post till last year.
+Ghosn remained in that post until last year.

-In June, Renault shareholders approved Ghosn’s 7.4 million euro ($8.45 million) compensation for 2017.
+In June, Renault shareholders approved Ghosn’s 7.4 million euro ($8.5 million) pay package for 2017.
 In addition to this, he received 9.2 million euros in his final year as Nissan chief executive.

 ($1 = 0.8759 euros)

-Reporting by Chris Gallagher, Elaine Lies, Maki Shiraki, Kiyoshi Takenaka in Tokyo and Laurence Frost in Paris; Writing by Ritsuko Ando; Editing by Muralikumar Anantharaman/Keith Weir
+Additional reporting by Elaine Lies, Chris Gallagher, Kiyoshi Takenaka in Tokyo and Laurence Frost in Paris; Editing by Muralikumar Anantharaman, Keith Weir and Mark Potter